-During a Red Teaming activity, the Swascan Cyber Security Research Team (CSRT) detected an important potential vulnerability on Rohde Schwarz R&S®Cloud Protector, the SaaS version of their Firewall (WAF).
+During a Red Teaming activity, the Swascan Offensive Security Team (CSRT) detected an important potential vulnerability on Rohde Schwarz R&S®Cloud Protector, the SaaS version of their Firewall (WAF).

 An attacker could use this flaw to exploit possible vulnerabilities on the protected application, such as SQL injection, remote command injection, and other web attacks.